 They all rose and walked over to the door.

-"Get the Basilisaea ready to intercept this freighter.
+"Get the Basilisæa ready to intercept this freighter.
 I have a feeling we will have some interesting visitors soon. "

 Admiral Vestor left the room and strode to the command bridge.
 Several thoughts were rushing through his mind.
 The Millennium Falcon; in this system.
 Could that mean that the New Republic knew about Darth Golluth's whereabouts?
 Then they probably also might know Darth Golluth's other plans.

-"Start the engines, captain, and bring the ship far out of the system.
+"Start the engines, captain, and bring the ship further away and head for the other side of the system.
 I want to intercept that freighter."

 "Yes, sir!" the captain responded and a short while later the Basilisaea began to move to the other side of the Palomintar system.